subhaepari/Stay-Organized/README.md

 <img width="1512" alt="Add New Task" src="https://github.com/user-attachments/assets/11703f7b-93cb-404f-92d9-bba61353a4ee">

-A task could be assigned to a user on creation and could also be re-assigned to any other user later.
+- A task could be assigned to a user on creation and could also be re-assigned to any other user later.
-A task could belong to any pre-defined category - Personal, Financial, Work, Errand, etc.
+- A task could belong to any pre-defined category - Personal, Financial, Work, Errand, etc.
-A crisp and meaningful description for the task can be given.
+- A crisp and meaningful description for the task can be given.
-A task could be assigned a priority - High, Medium, Low A task could be assigned a due date.
+- A task could be assigned a priority - High, Medium, Low.
+- A task could be assigned a due date.